 Conversely, if we consider a family $(f_F \colon A \oarrow X_F)_{F\in \pfin}$ that is compatible in the sense that $\pi_{F,F'}\comp f_F = f_{F'}$, for every clopen set $U\subseteq \prod_{j\in J}X_j$, we can define $f(U\given a) \coloneqq f_F(U_F\given a)$, and compatibility ensures that this definition is independent of $F$.
 The limit property is therefore ensured.
 The preservation under tensoring follows by arbitrariness of the family of Stone spaces. \end{proof}

 Finally, we obtain our second main theorem, yielding a characterisation of infinite tensor products over $\finstoch$.

 \begin{theorem} The ITP-preserving symmetric monoidal functor

 obtained by the inclusion $\finstoch \hookrightarrow \stonestoch$, is fully faithful.
-Moreover, its essential image is given by infinite tensor products of finite sets in the sense of topological spaces. \end{theorem} In particular, by Brouwer's theorem, any object in the essential image is isomorphic either to a finite set or to the Cantor space.
+Moreover, its essential image is given by infinite products of finite sets in the sense of topological spaces. \end{theorem} In particular, by Brouwer's theorem \cite{brouwer1910structure}, any object in the essential image is isomorphic either to a finite set or to the Cantor space.
 Moreover, $\phi$ preserves the copy map because in both settings the finite marginalizations are deterministic.
-In other words, this functor is strong gs-monoidal in the sense of \cite{fritz2023gsmonoidalfunctors}. \begin{proof} First, recall that the functor is obtained by \cref{thm:adjunction_ITP}, and faithfulness is immediate by \cref{prop:faithful}.
-We therefore only need to show fullness.
-Now, given a morphism between infinite tensor product of finite sets $X=\prod_{j\in \J_X} X_j$ and $Y=\prod_{j \in \J_Y} Y_j$, we wish to show that $f\colon X\oarrow Y$ is uniquely determined by a compatible family $f_{F,G} \colon X_F \oarrow Y_G$.
-By \cref{prop:stonestoch_infinite}, $f$ is uniquely determined by $(f_G)_{G\in \pfin[\J_Y]}$, with $f_G \coloneqq \pi_G f$.
-Let us now focus on $f_G$.
-Since it is locally constant, $f_G (U \given -)$ is constant on each member of a finite family $(A_i^U)_{i=1,\dots, n_U}$.
-Since $Y_G$ is finite, its subsets $U$ are finite, so we obtain a finite family of clopens $(A_i^U)_{i, \dots,n_U, U\subseteq Y_G}$.
+In other words, this functor is strong gs-monoidal in the sense of \cite{fritz2023gsmonoidalfunctors}. \begin{proof} First, recall that the functor is obtained by Theorem~\ref{thm:general_adjunction_ITP}.
+Since the only object in $\finstoch$ that does not have cancellative deletions is the empty set, we obtain faithfulness from Proposition~\ref{prop:faithful} after restricting to $\finstoch_{\nemp}$ and then adjoining the empty set.